trungle14/MrGreen-JekyllTheme/_posts/2024-01-18-Consumer Finance Landscape In Vietnam.markdown

 <!-- outline-start -->

-##### *This is my personal thoughts from my experience, observation and collective sources.*
-##### *I would like to draw attention from those who are interested in this industry to take a closer look at how the landscape is evolving.*
+##### *This is my personal thoughts from my experience, observation and collective sources.I would like to draw attention from those who are interested in this industry to take a closer look at how the landscape is evolving.*
 *Let's start*